Steve Dalkowski: Life after baseball

 In 1965, Dalkowski married schoolteacher Linda Moore in Bakersfield, but they divorced two years later.
 Unable to find any gainful employment, he became a migrant worker.
 Dalkowski experienced problems with alcohol abuse.
 He drank heavily as a player and his drinking escalated after the end of his career.
 He received help from the Association of Professional Ball Players of America (APBPA) periodically from 1974 to 1992 and went through rehabilitation.
 He was able to find a job and stay sober for several months but soon went back to drinking.
 The APBPA stopped providing financial assistance to him because he was using the funds to purchase alcohol.

 Poor health in the 1980s prevented Dalkowski from working altogether, and by the end of the decade he was living in a small apartment in California, penniless and suffering from alcohol-induced dementia.
 At some point during this time, Dalkowski married a motel clerk named Virginia, who moved him to Oklahoma City in 1993.
 She died of a brain aneurysm in 1994.
 Dalkowski had lived at a long-term care facility in New Britain for several years.
 In a 2003 interview, Dalkowski said that he was unable to remember life events that occurred from 1964 to 1994.

+Legacy

 For his contributions to baseball lore, Dalkowski was inducted into the Shrine of the Eternals on July 19, 2009.
 Sports Illustrated's 1970 profile of Dalkowski concluded, "His failure was not one of deficiency, but rather of excess.
 He was too fast.
 His ball moved too much.
 His talent was too superhuman...
 It mattered only that once, just once, Steve Dalkowski threw a fastball so hard that Ted Williams never even saw it.
 No one else could claim that."

 Death

-With complications from dementia, Steve Dalkowski died from COVID-19 in New Britain, Connecticut, on April 19, 2020.
-Dalkowski was one of the many nursing home victims that succumbed to the virus during the COVID-19 pandemic in Connecticut.
+With complications from dementia, Dalkowski died from COVID-19 in New Britain, Connecticut, on April 19, 2020.
+He was one of many nursing home deaths during the COVID-19 pandemic in Connecticut.